ryandward/sgrna_design/README.rst

 Activate Conda Environment
 =============================================

-Activate the environment to load script dependencies This is required every time a new terminal window is opened.
+Activate the environment to load script dependencies.
+This is required every time a new terminal window is opened.

 ::